Parky5233/iSIDD/README.md

 main.py:
 - This code is to be run to train or evaluate a given model (ViT, ResNet).
 - When running this code follow the following steps:
-  1. Provide name of dataset folder (should be a subfolder within your "datasets" folder)
+  1. Provide the dataset folder (should contain two subfolders Train and Val)
   2. Provide model: 'ViT' or 'resnet'
   3. Specify if you're fine-tuning with weighted cross entropy loss 'Y' or 'N'
   4. Specify if you're fine-tuning your model or evaluating it